 For families with school-aged children, early booking is essential.
 Thankfully schools in the UK are closed over 5 weeks of the ski season.
 Some of these weeks are a lot cheaper.
 Christmas is a funny week in the ski season, many skiers would never be away from home over the festive season.
 But a white Christmas is a big draw for other families.
 If you are skiing as a group, book early, but if you are planning on getting away with just your immediate family, we often have last-minute ski holidays at Christmas.

 New Year is another school holiday week, but demand for skiing over the New Year makes it one of the busiest weeks in the ski calendar and early booking is essential.

 The February half term is the families first choice for skiing, again it’s one of the most popular weeks to go skiing and most expensive.
 The other drawback in France especially is that our school holidays often clash with the busy French half-term meaning the slopes are busier, lift queues longer and places in ski schools are greatly restricted.
 It’s worth remembering that neither Italy, Austrian or Andorra have a school holiday in February, meaning fewer skiers on the slopes and more choices of places to stay.

-Over Easter, schools close for two weeks, this is great when Easter falls early in the winter as it will in 2020, when Easter Sunday falls on the 12th April.
+Over Easter, schools close for two weeks, this is great when Easter falls early in the winter.
 The snow should still be excellent in the higher ski resorts.
 Skiing at Easter is up to 30% cheaper than over the February school holiday dates.
 The second week is normally less popular, as it’s considered a week later in the season and the perception is that the snow will be worse.
 The reality is that April sees more snowfall in the Alps than January, it’s a little warmer so it doesn’t last as long, but there is a good chance of a few bluebird powder days, which more than compensates for spring conditions.